Request for proposals

 What happens if all proposed courses are not developed within the allotted time frame?

-Quarterly progress reports are required for those receiving funding.
+Semi-annual progress reports are required for those receiving funding.
 In the report, recipients are asked to provide updates on progress and describe any changes to the original schedule.
 While some revisions to the original schedule are anticipated, funding may be withdrawn from recipients who do not show consistent progress.

 The RFP specifies a program launch date within three full semesters of funding.
 Must all courses within the program be developed by that time?

 No, all courses do not need to be developed by the stated launch date.
 The first class(es) in the program should be offered within three full semesters with others to follow in each subsequent semester.
-The expectation is that courses will be completed according to the timetable submitted in the RFP.
+The expectation is that course development will be completed according to the timetable submitted in the RFP.

 Who determines academic content of the courses?